 When triggering historic evaluation

 When the major or minor version is increased, a new historic evaluation is triggered.
-This allows data scientists to fundamentally change their model/code and rerun it on all schedules.
-If you overwrite or delete an alert or time series that are created through the AIR SDK, they remainl versioned in AIR.
+This lets data scientists fundamentally change their model/code and rerun it on all schedules.
+If you overwrite or delete an alert or time series that are created through the AIR SDK, they remain versioned in AIR.
 (Read more about alerts and time series).

 Versioning events and alerts

 The AIR SDK handles the versioning by writing it to a protected metadata field on the event.
 When retrieving events through the AIR SDK, only events that match the current version of the deployed model will be returned.
 The same is true for the front end: only alerts that match the current model version will be shown to the end-users.